jeremytammik/tbc/a/2002_dll_hell_gbxml.md

 ####<a name="3"></a> Multiple GbXML Export

-Jake also solved the question
-on [export of multiple gbXML models](https://forums.autodesk.com/t5/revit-api-forum/export-of-multiple-gbxml-models/m-p/12011838):
+Jake also helped answer the question on [export of multiple gbXML models](https://forums.autodesk.com/t5/revit-api-forum/export-of-multiple-gbxml-models/m-p/12011838):

 **Question:** For my university thesis work I have to create a lot of different GBXML models (around 18000).